Best Black Friday Xbox Controller Deals, Starting at $40

 The Xbox game pad has become the go-to gaming controller for almost everyone.
-In addition to the Xbox Series X and Series S (and last-gen Xboxes), it's the default controller for PC gaming, and widely used in smartphone/tablet gaming, clouding gaming and even with set-top boxes like the Apple TV.
+In addition to the Xbox Series X and Series S (and last-gen Xboxes), it's the default controller for PC gaming, and widely used in smartphone and tablet gaming, cloud gaming and even with set-top boxes like the Apple TV.

 Get the best price with CNET Shopping.